nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions**
 * 1a.
-User tries to list contacts when none exist.
+User attempts to list contacts when none exist.
     * 1a1.
 GamerBook notifies the user that no contacts are available.

       Use case ends.